stamps-labs/stamp2vec/README.md

 ## Features

 1. A [deployed app on HuggingFace](https://huggingface.co/spaces/stamps-labs/stamp2vec) with simple inference to test models.
-Functionallity includes:
+Functionallity includes: <br />

-   1. Showing bounding boxes of stamps
+   1. Showing bounding boxes of stamps <br />
         ![1689532045977](media/1689532045977.png)
-   2. Get stamps embeddings
+   2. Get stamps embeddings <br />
         ![1689532091404](media/1689532091404.png)
-   3. (*optional*) Get segmented stamps
+   3. (*optional*) Get segmented stamps <br />
         ![segmented](media/segmented.png)
-   5. Show cosine similarity between all stamps on the document
+   5. Show cosine similarity between all stamps on the document <br />
         ![1689532107995](media/1689532107995.png)

-2. No 3rd party libraries for inference.
+2. No 3rd party libraries for inference. <br />
    Lots of different libraries and frameworks are bad for versioning and usage.
 We had to overcome challenge of using less libraries for usage of this project therefore we have used torch JIT model compiler in order to make this project as lightweight as possible.

-3. Pipelines for ML models.
+3. Pipelines for ML models. <br />
-   Pipelines (*referenced above*) are:
+   Pipelines (*referenced above*) are: <br />
-   1. Easy to use
+   1. Easy to use <br />
-   2. Includes post- and pre-processing
+   2. Includes post- and pre-processing <br />
-   3. Allows storing models on dedicated server
+   3. Allows storing models on dedicated server <br />
-   4. Backwards compatibility
+   4. Backwards compatibility <br />
-4. FastAPI server with endpoints:
+4. FastAPI server with endpoints: <br />

    1. `/bounding-boxes`
    2. `/image-w-boxes`